 What makes social listening crucial is the limited attention span of your audience.
 You want to know what content/ product resonates with your audience or what are their pain points, and plug those insights into your overall marketing or business development strategy.

-How you can use social listening in your marketing strategy?
+How you can use social listening and monitoring in your marketing strategy?

 Social listening and monitoring can be utilized in many different ways depending on your industry and specific company goals.
-For example, I work for a global law firm, where we utilize these insights for reputation management and PR purposes.
+Here is a quick list of goals that social listening can help fulfill.

 - Finding actionable insights and tracking the overall health of their brand